 See Event Occurrence Notification service operation of UDM EE service in 3GPP TS 29.503 [7] clause 5.5.2.4.2, the extended part of the service operation is that eventType indicates "UE_MEMORY_AVAILABLE_FOR_SMS" and the the SC address is also included in the notify request.

-For support the subscription and notification of the event "UE_MEMORY_AVAILABLE_FOR_SMS", the SMSF added a new service Nsmsf_EventExpoure, and subscribe/unsubscribe/notify service operation on this new service.
+For support the subscription and notification of the event "UE_MEMORY_AVAILABLE_FOR_SMS", the SMSF added a new service Nsmsf_EventExposure, and subscribe/unsubscribe/notify service operation on this new service.